 We’re Magical Trip affiliates and were given a free food tour in exchange for an honest account of the experience.
 As always, all thoughts, words, and opinions expressed in this post are mine and mine alone.

-Some of the links in this guide are affiliate links, meaning we’ll earn a small commission if you make a purchase at no added cost to you.
+Some of the links in this Kyoto food tour article are affiliate links, meaning we’ll earn a small commission if you make a purchase at no added cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!